 Federal Tax Covenants of the Commission.
 The Commission has covenanted to do and perform all acts and things permitted by law and necessary or desirable in order to assure that the interest paid on the Bonds by the Commission shall be excludible from the gross income of the Holders of such Bonds for the purposes of federal income taxation and not permit the Bonds to be or become "arbitrage bonds," as defined in the Code.
-The Resolution creates a Rebate Fund (the "Rebate Fund") for the Bonds to be held and maintained by the Trustee, for the deposit of any amounts which are required to be deposited therein pursuant to the Tax Exemption Certificate and Agreement between the Commission and the Trustee.
+Each Resolution creates a Rebate Fund (the "Rebate Fund") for the related Bonds to be held and maintained by the Trustee, for the deposit of any amounts which are required to be deposited therein pursuant to the Tax Exemption Certificate and Agreement between the Commission and the Trustee.

 Investment of Funds.
-Moneys in any Fund or Account established under the Resolution will be invested in obligations permitted by Kentucky law as specified in the Resolution.
+Moneys in any Fund or Account established under each Resolution will be invested in obligations permitted by Kentucky law as specified in the related Resolution.

 Events of Default.
-The Resolution defines "Events of Default" as follows:
+Each Resolution defines "Events of Default" as follows:

-- (a) Default in the due and punctual payment of the interest on any Bond; - (b) Default in the due and punctual payment of the principal of or premium, if any, on any Bond at maturity or upon redemption prior to maturity; or - (c) Default in the performance or observance of any other of the covenants, agreements or conditions on the part of the Commission in the Resolution or in the Bonds contained, and the continuance thereof for a period of 30 days after written notice given by the Trustee to the Commission or by the Holders of not less than 25 percent in aggregate principal amount of Bonds Outstanding, to the Commission and the Trustee; provided, however, that if such event of default can, in the opinion of the Trustee, be corrected but not within such period, it shall not constitute an event of default hereunder if corrective action is instituted by the Commission within such period and diligently pursued until the event of default no longer exists.
+(a) Default in the due and punctual payment of the interest on any Bond;

+(b) Default in the due and punctual payment of the principal of or premium, if any, on any Bond at maturity or upon redemption prior to maturity; or

+(c) Default in the performance or observance of any other of the covenants, agreements or conditions on the part of the Commission in the related Resolution or in the related Bonds contained, and the continuance thereof for a period of 30 days after written notice given by the Trustee to the Commission or by the Holders of not less than 25 percent in aggregate principal amount of such Bonds Outstanding, to the Commission and the Trustee; provided, however, that if such event of default can, in the opinion of the Trustee, be corrected but not within such period, it shall not constitute an event of default hereunder if corrective action is instituted by the Commission within such period and diligently pursued until the event of default no longer exists; provided that the Trustee is provided with a certification from the Commission to the effect that such default can be corrected but not within such period and the Commission has instituted or will promptly institute corrective action and shall diligently pursue such corrective action until the event of default no longer exists.